“ A unique voice on the bass, full of musicality and inventive ideas” Jazz Improv Magazine

 In addition, Larry’s original composition for double bass and guitar, Five Movements, was commissioned and performed by the Chicago Symphony Orchestra Chamber Ensemble at Symphony Center in Chicago.
 Most recently, Larry has composed two commissioned works for the Jazz Institute of Chicago.
 Tribute to the Bass Masters Suite was premiered at the Poznan Festival in Poland in 2008 to much acclaim.
 A second work, String Thing, was first presented in Chicago in October 2010 as part of the Jazz Institute of Chicago Jazz in Chicago series.
 Larry also completed a collaborative project with bassists Rufus Reid and Joseph Guastafeste that was premiered in March of 2011 in Chicago.

-Larry Gray is also a dedicated teacher and is Assistant Professor of Jazz Studies at the University of Illinois at Urbana-Champaign.
+Larry Gray is also a dedicated teacher and is Associate Professor of Jazz Studies at the University of Illinois at Urbana-Champaign.
 He also served for many years on the faculties at DePaul University and Northern Illinois University.
 Active as a clinician at high school and colleges and festivals thought North America, he also coaches various instrumentalists in jazz techniques as well as music theory, sight-singing, and composition.